Social-Systems-Lab/vibe/docs/VibeProjectDescription_v2.md

 ## Product summary — what Vibe is

-Vibe is a personal cloud and app platform: a user‑owned service for identity, data (CouchDB), files (S3‑compatible) and permissions that apps connect to via consent.
+Vibe is a personal cloud and app platform: a user‑owned service for identity, data, files and permissions that apps connect to via consent.
 Developers use our SDKs and components for auth, storage, real‑time sync, and cross‑app data sharing.
 Public documents can be discovered globally, enabling fast feeds and search while ownership remains with the user.

 ## Core principles